opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ## Power Management

-If an SMC device supports reset, the Redfish Chassis.Reset action shall be supported.
+If the AMC device supports reset, the Redfish Chassis.Reset action *shall* be supported,

-If an SMC device captures power metrics, the SMC EnvironmentMetric and Sensor collection shall implement the following properties where supported:
+If an SMC device provides power metrics, the EnvironmentMetric resource and Sensor collection resource *shall* implement the following properties where supported:

 - EnergykWh or EnergyJoules
 - PowerWatts